xangregg/deepwordle/README.md

 # deepwordle

+A companion blog post is on [rawdatastudies.com](https://rawdatastudies.com/2022/01/22/deep-wordle/).
 Results from a searching for optimal decision trees for given starting words.
 "Optimal" meaning having the best worst case performance, which for almost alll words is five guesses.
 Only three words have been found to need six guesses: MUMMY, SLUSH and YUMMY.

 "Deep" is in constrast to most optimization approaches on Wordle data which use greedy approaches, which are "shallow" with respect to the decision tree.